varepsilon/clickmodels/README.md

 ## data/
 `data/` directory contains an example of click log (see format description above) as well as two examples of result pages with fresh block included (see `makeGluedSERP.py` description above): `data/serp_sample.json` is used in an example above, while `data/serp_sample2.json` was used to create a picture in the paper [Chuklin, A. et al. 2013.
 Using Intent Information to Model User Behavior in Diversified Search.
 ECIR (2013).](http://ilps.science.uva.nl/biblio/using-intent-information-model-user-behavior-diversified-search)

-## bootstrap.py, quantile.py
+## bootstrap.py
 **{used by `testSignificance.py`}**
-Copyright © [Ernesto P. Adorio](http://adorio-research.org/wordpress/?p=12295): files used to perform bootstrap test
+Copyright © [Ernesto P. Adorio](http://adorio-research.org/wordpress/?p=12295): code we use to perform a bootstrap test

 ## testSignificance.py
 **{not used by other scripts}**